octoberdemos/oc-formist-plugin/PART2.md

         $this->vars['widget'] = $widget;
     }

 To render the form, open the **update.htm** view file and simply call the `render()` method on the widget.
-The widget should be wrapped in a form so the data can be captured.
+The widget should also be wrapped in a HTML form so the postback data can be captured.

     <?= Form::open() ?>
         <?= $widget->render() ?>